Charlie Kirk, president and CEO of Turning Point USA, was shot and killed on September 10, 2025. He was 31 years old.

-Turning Point USA is a nonprofit organization dedicated to convincing high school and college kids to join the Republican party.
-Charlie Kirk traveled all over the country speaking at college campuses, debating with kids in the audience on Republican principles.
+Turning Point USA is a nonprofit organization dedicated to convincing high school and college kids to join the Republican Party.
+Charlie Kirk traveled across the country, speaking at college campuses and debating Republican principles with students in the audience.
 These events were extremely popular.
 Charlie Kirk was murdered by an assassin’s rifle at one of these events.

 Since his murder, I’ve learned a lot about Charlie.
 I didn’t mean to or even want to.
 Social media has been awash with Charlie Kirk information since the day he was killed.
 If you regularly peruse social media, it’s almost impossible not to learn about him.